Loading...

 How to consume brown bread, cheese, egg omelet without glucose spikes

-Reduce the portion size of brown bread and cheese to minimize the carbohydrate load in your meal.
+Start by reducing the portion size of the brown bread and cheese in your meal to help control the glucose spike.

-Opt for whole grain or multigrain bread instead of regular brown bread to ensure a slower release of sugars.
+Opt for whole grain or multigrain bread instead of regular brown bread, as it's more slowly digested and absorbed.

 healthspan-mbl